1980 Steelers 17 at Falcons 14 Preseason

 1980 Steelers 22 vs Packers 20

 Bradshaw vs. Bart Starr!
-Well, sort of...
-Starr IS head coach of the Pack.
+Well, sort of. :) Starr is head coach of the Packers.
 Green Bay's horrible long snapper proves to be the difference in an ugly, ugly game.
 One snap sails over the punter's head & out of the endzone for a safety, and another high snap sets up a Steeler TD from the Packer 24.
 This game may very well showcase the worst first half of football I've ever seen, on both teams...
 I'm telling you, it's laughable.
-The injury-depleted Steeler offense continues to sputter after halftime but -- largely due to the efforts of Rocky Bleier -- are able to control the ball for most of the 2nd half and manage to escape with a win.
+The injury-depleted Steeler offense continues to sputter after halftime, but largely due to the efforts of Rocky Bleier, Pittsburgh is able to control the ball for most of the 2nd half and manages to escape with a win.

 With their offense weakened by the absence of Franco and nagging injuries to Bradshaw & a host of other Steeler starters, Pittsburgh needs a big game from their defense & special teams to win.
 They get it.
 Ham & Shell force an early fumble to set up a FG.
 Dirt Winston pounces on a blocked punt in the endzone for the Steelers' 1st TD.
-Ham & Lambert team up to force a Ricky Bell fumble, and with the Bucs threatening at the Steeler 25 late in the game, Joe Greene tips a Doug Williams pass & Donnie Shell makes a great leaping INT at the 10 to save the game.
-Seriously edited huddles.
+Ham & Lambert team up to force a Ricky Bell fumble, and with Tampa Bay threatening at the Steeler 25 late in the game, Joe Greene tips a Doug Williams pass & Donnie Shell makes a great leaping INT at the 10 to save the game.
+This game footage is spliced from 2 recorded versions.
+The first section (pregame and early 1st quarter) is from my original "edited huddles" version and then footage provided by Brad Geffers (thank you, Brad!) kicks in with fewer edits and more game footage.

 1980 Steelers 16 vs Browns 13

-Another incredibly emotional game between these two arch rivals comes down to the wire!
-Of all of my Browns/Steelers games, this one is probably my favorite ever...
-I still get goose bumps watching the wild finish.
-Bradshaw and Harris struggle throughout the game, but Lynn Swann is utterly magnificent, carrying the team with 10 clutch catches.
-Trailing 13-9 in the final moments of the game, the Steelers seem doomed when, after driving inside the Browns 5, Jim Smith flat out drops an easy TD pass and the Steelers turn the ball over on downs.
+Another incredibly emotional game between these two arch-rivals comes down to the wire!
+This is one of my all-time favorite Browns/Steelers games and I still get goose bumps watching this thriller.
+If you do nothing else today, you owe it to yourself to watch the WILD finish of this game starting at about the 1:53:00 mark.
+Absolutely riveting, and one of the craziest, on-again, off-again comeback finishes in the history of a rivalry filled with crazy endings.
+Bradshaw and Harris struggle throughout the game, but Lynn Swann is utterly magnificent, carrying the team with 9 clutch catches for 138 yds.
+Trailing 13-7 in the final moments of the game, the Steelers seem doomed when, after driving inside the Browns 1-yard line, Jim Smith flat out drops an easy TD pass and the Steelers turn the ball over on downs.
 Game over, right?
 Wrong... remember, this was the era of "the Three Rivers Jinx."
-The Browns make a fatal error when they try to pass from their own endzone on 3rd down, preserving just enough crucial time for Bradshaw & Swann to maneuver the ball back to the 3-yard line, where Bradshaw hits Swannie for the game-winner with just 8 seconds left!
-Features a brawl on the way to the locker room at halftime!
+With 2 minutes left in the game, the Browns make a fatal error when they try to pass from their own end zone on 3rd down, preserving just enough crucial seconds on the clock for Bradshaw & Swann to maneuver the ball back to the 3-yard line, where Bradshaw hits Swannie for the game-winning TD with just 8 seconds left!
+Features a brawl on the way to the locker room at halftime.

 1980 Steelers 13 at Bills 28

 This was an incredibly shocking loss to me as a kid.
 Fresh off a HUGE win over Cleveland, I fully expected the Steelers to absolutely take apart the Buffalo Bills, in spite of the fact that the Bills came into the game with an impressive 8-3 record.
-It was Pittsburgh vs. Buffalo, after all!
+It was Pittsburgh vs. Buffalo, after all.
 Instead, the Bills run roughshod over the depleted Steelers by piling up 178 rushing yards (110 for Joe Cribbs on 24 carries) and totally dominating the second half.
 The loss drops the Steelers to 7-5, and worst of all, puts them a game behind the Oilers and Browns with a monster matchup in Houston looming on the horizon.
+This recording is a merge with the radio broadcast and features Buffalo Bills radio announcer Van Miller on the call.

 1980 Steelers 23 vs Dolphins 10

-Lambert sets the tone early with a wicked forced fumble which Blount scoops up and returns to the Miami 18.
-Unfortunately, the Steelers must settle for a FG after a crazy "Tarkenton-esque" scramble by Bradshaw results in an absolutely perfect TD pass to Bleier... which Rocky drops.
-Shortly thereafter, Dirt Winston recovers a fumbled punt and Bradshaw immediately threads the needle with a perfect 30 yard TD strike to Swann (in double coverage).
-With Swann facing constant double coverage, Theo Bell has a career day (4 rec, 173 yds) and Franco dances for 116 rushing yards as the Steelers open up a 16-3 lead.
-A Franco fumble inside the 10 keeps the Steelers from icing the game and the Dolphins fight back and actually threaten to take a 4th quarter lead.
-But a vicious shot by Ron Johnson pops the ball out at the 1-yard line, the Steelers recover and Bradshaw engineers a 15-play, 99-yard TD drive seal the game and keep Pittsburgh's playoff hopes alive.
+Lambert sets the tone early with a wicked forced fumble which Mel Blount scoops up and returns 32 yds down the sideline to the Miami 18.
+Unfortunately, the Steelers must settle for a FG after a crazy "Tarkenton-esque" backfield scramble by Bradshaw results in an absolutely perfect apparent TD pass to Bleier... which Rocky uncharacteristically drops.
+Shortly thereafter, Dwayne Woodruff forces a Miami fumble on a punt return (recovered by Dirt Winston) and Bradshaw immediately threads the needle with a picture perfect 30-yd TD strike to Swann between two defenders.
+With Swann facing constant double coverage, Theo Bell shreds Miami for a career day (4 rec, 173 yds) while Franco dances for 116 rushing yards as the Steelers open up a 16-3 lead.
+A Franco fumble inside the 10 keeps the Steelers from icing the game, however, and the Dolphins fight back and actually threaten to take a 4th quarter lead after Greg Hawthorne coughs up a kickoff return, setting up Miami at the Steeler 18.
+But a vicious mid-air goal line collision by Ron Johnson pops the ball out at the 1-yard line, the Steelers recover and Bradshaw engineers a marathon 15-play, 99-yard TD drive seal the game and keep Pittsburgh's playoff hopes alive.
+Lambert finishes the game the way he started it, snuffing out Miami's desperation drive with a brilliant leaping INT of rookie QB David Woodley.
 A huge thanks to "SteelBuck 6" for generously providing us with this classic game!

 This game was every bit as frustrating to watch as an adult as it was when I was a kid.
 Five critical turnovers seal Pittsburgh's fate in spite of an inspired performance by the aging Steel Curtain.
 While "mathematically" still alive for a playoff berth, this loss was really the final nail in the coffin for Pittsburgh, putting an end to not only their season, but also their dynasty.
 With consistently terrible field position (of seven first half possessions, only one is beyond the Steelers' own 20 yard line at the 21), a patchwork offensive line, the absence of Stallworth and Smith and Swann playing with 2 cracked ribs, Pittsburgh just never gets it going offensively.
 Three bad interceptions, two Franco fumbles and lousy kicking by Matt Bahr result in the first shutout of the Steelers in 102 games.
 Meanwhile, Dave Casper is incredible for the Oilers.